betterwithdata/dnikit/docs/introspectors/model_introspection/network_compression.rst

 Visualization
 -------------

-The :meth:`PFA.show <dnikit.introspectors.PFA.show>` method will by default print a table (in a Jupyter notebook) of the suggested new layer sizes:
+The :meth:`PFA.show <deepview.introspectors.PFA.show>` method will by default print a table (in a Jupyter notebook) of the suggested new layer sizes:

 .. code-block:: python